Azure-Samples/active-directory-b2c-custom-policy-starterpack/scenarios/source/aadb2c-ief-rbac/Readme.md

 During sign-in (with local account), IEF invokes REST API, sending the user `objectId` as input claim.
 The Rest API queries Azure AD Graph API to retrieve the list of group user is member of.
 The user's group list return back to B2C, as an output claim.

-Optionally, you can send also the `onlyMembersOf` claim type with a list of groups a user MSUT be memeber of.
-If a user is not member of one of the groups specified in `onlyMembersOf`, a user freindly error will present to the user.
+Optionally, you can send also the `onlyMembersOf` claim type with a list of groups a user MSUT be member of.
+If a user is not member of one of the groups specified in `onlyMembersOf`, a user friendly error will present to the user.

 > Note:  This sample policy is based on [SocialAndLocalAccounts starter pack](../../../SocialAndLocalAccounts).
 All changes are marked with **Demo:** comment inside the policy XML files.